Time Warner Vs The Walt Disney Co B Reaching Agreement Case Study Solution & Analysis

 3. Developing New Games and enhancing existing video games for kids.

-4. Presenting multiculturalism at occasions.
+4. Introducing multiculturalism at events.

 5. Improving Consumer Experience at Tracks.

 Because on the race day audiences got dissatisfied, NASCAR must work on facilities and features at tracks.
 Viewers have lots of expectations from NASCAR due to the fact that in same market other companies are offering better services than NASCAR.
 IF NASCAR don't work on this concern then its fans might moved to its rivals.
 According to fans there were not sufficient facilities were offered as compare to other sports suppliers.
 So NASCAR needs to make certain that it supply sufficient centers that includes cleaned restrooms, comfortable seating arrangement.
 They should also provide WIFI services and ease of access of credit cards throughout that track.
 It ought to be likewise make certain that there are enough jumbo turns positioned at all needed places.
 There must be likewise food stalls that offer quality food to audiences.
 In this method audiences will be having pleasant experience at the day of occasion.
 (See Appendix B).